vansteen/laravel-sendinblue/readme.md

 ## Configuration

 You need to publish the config file to `app/config/sendinblue.php`.
-Run:
+To do so, run:

 ```bash
 php artisan vendor:publish --provider="Vansteen\Sendinblue\SendinblueServiceProvider"